thomassuedbroecker/watson-nlp-custom-init-container/README.md

 3. You can run a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime and load the models with [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)s.
 [Example image](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-03.png).
 You usually use this for Kubernetes deployments.
 4. You can serve a model from [KServe](https://suedbroecker.net/2023/01/17/run-watson-nlp-for-embed-in-a-kserve-modelmesh-serving-environment-on-an-ibm-cloud-kubernetes-cluster-in-a-vpc-environment/). [(Example gif)](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-kserve-03.gif?w=756&zoom=2).
 This is the best production approach, from my perspective.

-> And now we are going to build a `custom model container image` you can use as an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)!
+> And now we are going to build a `custom model container image` we will use as an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)!

 ### Architectural overview